BansheeTech/HomeDock-OS-Desktop-Releases/README.md

 ---

+## 🛠️ Troubleshooting and Error Reporting

+If you encounter any issues while using **HomeDock OS Desktop**, we’ll be happy to help.

+Please attach the `hdos_desktop.log` file in your email to **support@homedock.cloud**.
+This log contains technical information that is **incredibly helpful for us to improve the app and move it out of Beta**.

+🔍 You can find the log file here:

+- **macOS**:
+  `/Users/your_username/Library/Application Support/cloud.homedock.app/homedock/hdos_desktop.log`

+- **Windows**:
+  `%APPDATA%\cloud.homedock.app\homedock\hdos_desktop.log`

+Thanks for your support and for being part of the future of self-hosting.

+---

 ## 🚨 Source Code

 This repository **does not contain the source code**.
 It is exclusively used to distribute signed installers and official binaries for **HomeDock OS Desktop**, our Electron-based project that brings HomeDock OS to Windows and macOS.